Sign in

 Size and Complexity of Packaging

-The size and complexity of the packaging will have a big impact on the cost.
+The size and complexity of the packaging will significantly impact the cost.
 A simple, one-piece box will be less expensive than a multi-piece packaging box.
 The larger the packaging, the more material it will require.
 Additionally, the more complex the packaging, the more time and labor it will take to produce, which will increase the cost.

 Here are some examples of how the size and complexity of packaging can affect the cost: